austingebauer/fsm-go/README.md

 go run example/main.go
 ```

-To view the state transition diagram for the life of the finite-state machine:
+To view the graph diagram for the life of the finite-state machine:
 ```bash
 dot example/dot_graph.gv -T png | open -f -a /Applications/Preview.app
 ```